DaoCloud/DaoCloud-docs/docs/zh/docs/kpanda/user-guide/gpu/ascend/ascend_usage.md

                   bash sample_run.sh
               resources:
                 requests:
-                  huawei.com/Ascend910: 1 # Number of the Ascend 910 Processors.
+                  huawei.com/Ascend910: 1 # Number of the Ascend 910 Processors
                 limits:
-                  huawei.com/Ascend910: 1 # The value should be the same as that of requests .
+                  huawei.com/Ascend910: 1 # The value should be the same as that of requests
               volumeMounts:
                 - name: hiai-driver
                   mountPath: /usr/local/Ascend/driver
                   readOnly: true
                 - name: slog
                   mountPath: /var/log/npu/conf/slog/slog.conf
-                - name: localtime # The container time must be the same as the host time.
+                - name: localtime # The container time must be the same as the host time
                   mountPath: /etc/localtime
                 - name: dmp
                   mountPath: /var/dmp_daemon